TJTomas/DSPS_TTomaszewski/HW2/README.md

 # Work:
-I Worked by myself for HW2.
+I Worked with Zoe and Alex for this homework.